x1b1t0/x1b1t0/README.md

--👋 Hi, I’m @x1b1t0
+👋 Hi, I’m @x1b1t0
--💻 Computer Science student passionate about cybersecurity and programming.
+💻 Computer Science student passionate about cybersecurity and programming.
--🎯 Aspiring to build a career in tech.
+🎯 Aspiring to build a career in tech with a focus on security and development.

--👀 I’m interested in cybersecurity, ethical hacking, and software development.
--🌱 I’m currently learning penetration testing, Python for security, and reverse engineering.
--💞️ I’m looking to collaborate on open-source security projects and CTF challenges.
--📫 How to reach me: Feel free to connect via GitHub or LinkedIn!
+👀 Interests
+Cybersecurity
+Ethical hacking
+Software development
+🌱 Currently Learning
+Penetration testing
+Python for security
+Reverse engineering
+💞️ Looking to Collaborate On
+Open-source security projects
+CTF challenges
+📫 How to Reach Me
+GitHub & LinkedIn (Feel free to connect!)
+😄 Pronouns
--😄 Pronouns: He/Him (or specify your preference).
+He/Him (or specify your preference)
+⚡ Fun Fact
--⚡ Fun fact: I love breaking things (ethically) to make them stronger!
+I love breaking things (ethically) to make them stronger! 🔥

 <!---
 x1b1t0/x1b1t0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.